 Water Disinfection Type Changes for Crystal Springs Residents

-In the near future, the Pasco County Utilities (PCU) Crystal Springs service area will be changing from the use of chlorine as a water disinfectant to chloramines.
+On August 26, 2020, the Pasco County Utilities (PCU) Crystal Springs service area will be changing from the use of chlorine as a water disinfectant to chloramines.
 PCU is already in compliance with all current water quality regulations.
 This disinfectant change is being made to comply with federal water quality standards, under the National Safe Drinking Water Act.
 Disinfectant changes have already occurred in the Central, Southwest, and West service areas of Pasco County, with the same water source continuing to supply the Crystal Springs service area.
 In certain areas, residents may notice flushing of the water system at fire hydrants and other locations.
 Flushing is a necessary part of the process and helps to prepare the system for the change.

 Updates to the project and expected timeframe will be posted to this webpage.
 Please connect with PCU for any questions or concerns at (813) 235-6012 during normal business hours, Monday - Friday, 8 a.m. - 5 p.m.